MLB Tuesday scores, highlights, news: Red Sox beat Indians in unbelievably wild game

 Milwaukee Brewers 3, St. Louis Cardinals 2 (box score)

-Seattle Mariners at Texas Rangers (GameTracker)
+Seattle Mariners 8, Texas Rangers 7 (box score)

 Tampa Bay Rays 6, Houston Astros 4 (box score)